• Skip to primary navigation

 What Are Piroshki?

-Piroshki - AKA Pyrizhky, Pirozhki, Sauerkraut balls - are little Russian and Ukrainian buns.
+Piroshki - AKA Pyrizhky, Pirozhki, Sauerkraut balls - are little Russian hand pies or - as I first knew them - Ukrainian buns.

-They’re yeast leavened, and filled.
-As I later learned, they can be filled with any number of things - savoury or sweet.
+They’re a yeast dough, filled and baked.
+As I later learned, they can be filled with any number of things - as either savory piroshki or with sweet fillings.

 Growing up in Winnipeg, these always made an appearance around the holidays, so I tend to see them as a Christmas food.